RIDE THE ANCIENT SILK ROAD

 Rides are intended to be run as shared but Kyrgyzstan is mountainous and weather can be unpredictable.
 Your guide may need to adapt your itinerary according to weather conditions.

 The tour starts at 9am from a central hotel.
-We start the day with a City Tour.
-We have lunch in premium local Arzu Restaurant (or similar).
+We start the day with a city tour learning about the complex relationship the Kyrgyz have with the Russians.

 After lunch we drive out of Bishkek to Tar-Suu village in Chong Kemin valley (160 km by mini-bus).
+We will drive along the Kyrgyz-Kazakh border along the Chui valley highway - this is a silk road route.

 No Riding Today